Adeptry/nest-square/README.md

 ```

 If you do not want to use the retry higher-order-function, you may get a client directly, with or without an access token.

-### Configuration

-The `nest-square` configuration system uses NestJS's `registerAs` method from its `@nestjs/config` package to register a custom configuration object.
-This object provides a type-safe interface for accessing environment variables related to Square API.

-Class-based validation is used to ensure that required environment variables are both present and in the correct format.

-If the validation fails, an error is thrown.

 ### Retry